klee-contrib/focus-components/doc/DECLARE_ISSUE.md

 * Have a question about how focus-components works.
 * You do not know how to approach a development.

-__Have the reflex to enter an issue.
+__Have the reflex to create an issue.
 We try to respond as soon as possible.__

+> Don't hesitate to search for an existing issue before.
+Someone else may have already encountered the problem.
+The question has been asked before may be ...
+A response may already have been made ...

 ## Where is it ?